THIS DATE IN HISTORY: Oct. 8

 1975: The longest consecutive games played streak in NHL history begins when Doug Jarvis of the Canadiens plays the first of 964 straight games.
 Jarvis starts the streak with Montreal, continues it with the Washington Capitals and ends it with the Hartford Whalers on Oct.
 10, 1987.

-1983: Regular-season overtime returns to the League for the first time since 1942.
-After Bob Nystrom ties the game with 56 seconds remaining in the third period, Bob Bourne scores in OT to give the visiting New York Islanders an 8-7 victory against the Washington Capitals.
+1983: Regular-season overtime returns to the NHL for the first time since 1942.
+After Bobby Nystrom ties the game with 56 seconds remaining in the third period, Bob Bourne scores in OT to give the visiting New York Islanders an 8-7 victory against the Washington Capitals.

 2014: Antti Niemi makes 34 saves in the San Jose Sharks' 4-0 victory against the Los Angeles Kings at Staples Center.
 Niemi is the first goaltender to shut out the defending Stanley Cup champions in their season-opening game since Turk Broda of the Toronto Maple Leafs does it against the Bruins on Nov.
 8, 1941.

 2017: Henrik Lundqvist makes 34 saves and the New York Rangers defeat the Montreal Canadiens 2-0 at Madison Square Garden.
 Lundqvist makes an unexpected start one night after allowing five goals in the first period before being pulled in an 8-5 road loss to the Toronto Maple Leafs.
 The shutout is the 62nd of his NHL career, moving him past Broda into 16th place on the all-time list.